 Bullying happens in every school across America.
 This means it is highly likely that your child or one of the kids in your church has experienced bullying.
 And since it has become an area of concern in schools and a focus in national media, techniques and advice now abound.
-CCEF wants to offer a perspective on bullying that goes beyond punishment or behavior modification and toward wise love for the bullied and the bully.
+The Christian faith offers a perspective on bullying that goes beyond punishment or behavior modification and toward wise love for the bullied and the bully.
 We recently sat down with Julie Lowe to discuss this issue and practical helps for parents, youth leaders, and children’s ministry workers.

 What are some warning signs to watch out for if you are concerned your child is being bullied?